KgotsoChacha/TDD-Angular2-single-page/README.md

 ## Running the application

-Ensure you are inside the TDD-Angular application and open the terminal from there.
+Ensure you are inside the TDD-Angular folder and open the terminal from there.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Running unit tests